×

 New Term at NFD: Camera Angles

-As we kick off the new term in September, it’s always exciting to welcome new students, along with those who have been part of the NFD family for years.
+As we kick off the new term, it’s always exciting to welcome new students, along with those who have been part of the NFD family for years.
 We love starting the term with a fresh and engaging project, and this time, we’ve decided to dive into the world of camera angles and do some location filming.

 Filming Day: What to Expect